 All you need is one full night of sleep.
 Your toddler’s inability to sleep on their own is now becoming a drag.
 Lack of sleep, and dare I say, a reduced chance of ‘mommy and daddy time’ is beginning to take its toll on your life.

 If this is you, then you must be desperate to know how to get your toddler to sleep alone!
 I’ve been there, and in this post, I will give you some tips for overcoming this issue.

 Reasons Why Your Toddler Does Not Want To Sleep Alone

 Toddlers should be able to fall asleep on their own and alone.
-The reason why most toddlers develop a chronic pattern of dependency is due to how their parents respond during those anxious nights that happen here and there.
+Most toddlers develop a chronic pattern of dependency due to how their parents respond during those anxious nights that happen here and there.

 Naturally, our children should develop the capacity to master their fears and soothe themselves.